Dakota Access Pipeline: Construction, 2016–2017

+Energy Transfer began construction on the pipeline before receiving all necessary permits.
+The pipeline was not constructed end-to-end but in 11 discrete segments which were later connected to form a complete pipeline.

 In March 2016, the United States Fish and Wildlife Service issued a sovereign lands construction permit.
 In late May 2016, the permit was temporarily revoked in three counties of Iowa, where the pipeline would cross the Big Sioux River and the Big Sioux Wildlife Management Area; these are historic and cultural sites of the Upper Sioux tribe, including graves in Lyon County.
 Also in May 2016, Iowa farmers filed lawsuits to prevent the state from using eminent domain.

 In June 2016, the IUB voted 2 to 1 (Libby Jacobs and Nick Wagner in favor and Chairwoman Geri Huser against) to allow construction on non-sovereign lands to continue.
-The Sierra Club said this action was illegal before the US Corps of Engineers authorized the project.
+The Sierra Club said this action was illegal before the U.S. Corps of Engineers authorized the project.
 In late June 2016, construction was allowed to resume in Lyon County after plans were changed to route the pipeline 85 ft below the site using directional boring, instead of trenching and disturbing the soil on the surface.
 In December 2016, the approval was disputed in the Polk County District Court.
 In July and August 2016, The United States Army Corps of Engineers (USACE) approved the water crossing permits and issued all but one permission necessary for the pipeline construction.

 On July 27, 2016, the Standing Rock Sioux Tribe sued the USACE in the United States District Court for the District of Columbia.
 The motion for preliminary injunction was denied in the U.S. District Court in September 2016.
 In September 2016, the Standing Rock Sioux Tribe filed an appeal which was denied a month later.

 In August 2016, the joint venture of Enbridge (75%) and Marathon Petroleum (25%) agreed to purchase a 49% stake in Dakota Access, LLC for $2 billion.
 The deal was completed in February 2017 after the final easement was granted.